YJonmo/Source-Space-ICA-for-EEG-and-MEG/README.md

 # Source-Space-ICA-for-EEG
+Introduction:
+Source-space ICA is based on the application of singular value decomposition and ICA on the neuroelectrical signals from all brain voxels obtained post minimum-variancebeamforming of sensor-space EEG or MEG.
+Compared with the beamforming and power mapping approach, source-space ICA is far more robust to artifacts as it separates the activity of different brain sources and artifacts and provides a unique tomographic map for each.
+That is, the artifacts have their own maps and cannot interfere with the maps of other sources.
+Source-space ICA is also superior to sensor-space ICA on accuracy of localization of sources, as source-space ICA applies ICA to the time-courses of voxels reconstructed from minimum-variance beamforming on a 3D scanning grid and these time- courses are optimally unmixed via the beamformer.
+Each component identified by source-space ICA has its own tomographic map which shows the extent to which each voxel has contributed to that component.

-This Matlab code is the implementation of the Source-space ICA (Jonmohamadi et al. (2014 and 2016)) for EEG and MEG soure reconstruction.
+These Matlab codes are the implementation of the Source-space ICA (Jonmohamadi et al. (2014 and 2016)) for EEG and MEG soure reconstruction.
 The articles are available at:

 http://nzbri.org/resources/publications/130/Jonmohamadi_NeuroImage_2014.pdf